ucbepic/docetl/docs/execution/optimizing-pipelines.md

 ## Understanding the Optimizer

 The optimizer in docetl finds optimal plans for operations marked with `optimize: True`.
 It can also insert resolve operations before reduce operations if needed.
 The optimizer uses GPT-4 under the hood (requiring an OpenAI API key) and can be customized with different models like gpt-4-turbo or gpt-4o-mini.
-Note that only LLM-powered operations can be optimized (e.g., `map`, `reduce`, `resolve`, `filter`, `equijoin`).
+Note that only LLM-powered operations can be optimized (e.g., `map`, `reduce`, `resolve`, `filter`, `equijoin`), but the optimized plans may involve new non-LLM operations (e.g., `split`).

 At its core, the optimizer employs two types of AI agents: generation agents and validation agents.
 Generation agents work to rewrite operators into better plans, potentially decomposing a single operation into multiple, more efficient steps.
 Validation agents then evaluate these candidate plans, synthesizing task-specific validation prompts to compare outputs and determine the best plan for each operator.